 DistroKid vs Ditto

-Where Ditto scores big points is their overall features and the simple fact that they do not seem to focus on trying to upsell their customers at every step of the way.
+Ditto Music has been around since 2007, and when compared to DistroKid, they score big points with the simple fact that they do not seem to focus on trying to upsell their customers at every step of the way.

 However, it is just too hard to recommend them at this point due to their poor reputation in the music community.